New life for wind turbine blades: a sustainable challenge for Enel Green Power

 Most turbine parts are relatively easy to recycle, as they are mainly made up of metal parts.
 But one question remains: how to dispose of the enormous amount of materials that are difficult to recycle, like the fiber-reinforced polymer (FRP) used in turbine blades.
 This is why Enel Green Power is searching for sustainable solutions based on reuse, recycling and innovative options to give new life to the blades of decommissioned wind turbines.

-At the moment, we can only partly imagine this challenge, because wind plants are young or are under construction now, but we will soon be seeing its effects.
-There are not yet any mature and affordable technologies for the reuse or recycling of wind turbine materials and there is no recycling supply chain.
+At the moment, we can only partly imagine this challenge, because many wind plants are young or are now under construction now.
+Yet, today we also operate wind plants that are undergoing ‘repowering’ projects to extend useful life, resulting in spare parts that require sustainable disposal solutions, including new life for wind blades.
+While there are not yet any mature and globally-available technologies for the reuse or recycling of wind turbine materials, we are actively pursuing emerging technologies and solutions

 “Tackling the ambitious challenge of new life for wind turbines is part of our mission.
 We cannot simply follow market trends: we have to anticipate them and speed them up, boosting the development and demonstration of more efficient solutions.
 Now we have to create new alliances to manage new cycles of life for wind turbines as soon as possible.
 Making wind plants even more sustainable is a process that we can’t do alone - it’s a system effort.”